 1. Program Requirements:

 a.
-Minimum of 30 semester credit hours including three hours for thesis.
+Minimum of 30 semester credit hours including three hours of THFM 6990: Thesis Research.

 b.
-Students may register for a total of 12 hours of THFM 6880 (Internship in Repertory Theatre) but only six hours may count on the TDP toward graduation.
+Students may register for a total of 12 hours of THFM 6880 (Internship in Repertory Theatre) but only six hours may count toward graduation.
 These will count as approved electives.

 d.
-If a student remains for a second year of residency during the completion of the MA, it is recommended that s/he take a minimum of 9 hours each semester (18 hours total) in the Department of Theatre and Film (one course may be an Independent Readings/Study course).
-Included in this number of credits is a minimum of three hours of thesis research (THFM 6990).
-If more than three hours of THFM 6990 are taken, only three will appear on the TDP.
+During the second year of residency, s/he is required to take a minimum of 9 hours each semester (18 hours total) in the Department of Theatre and Film (one course may be an Independent Readings/Study course).
+Included in this number of credits is a minimum of three hours of THFM 6990: Thesis Research.
+If more than three hours of THFM 6990 are taken, only three will count toward graduation.

 e.
-In the rare event of students pursuing this program of study for a second year on departmental funding, they are expected and required to enroll in at least two graduate courses, totaling at least six credit hours that have been approved by the Graduate Coordinator during the summer term between the first and second year of study.
+If a student is pursuing this program of study and has been granted a second year of departmental funding, s/he is required to enroll in at least two graduate courses, totaling at least six credit hours that have been approved by the Graduate Coordinator, during the summer term between the first and second year of study.

 2. Thesis Topic Approval:

 a.
-Near the end of the first semester of study, the student should submit the names of his or her proposed advisor and committee to the Graduate Coordinator and Departmental Chair for approval.
+When electing to follow the M.A.
+Thesis Track, the student should first submit the names of his or her proposed advisor and committee to the Graduate Coordinator and Departmental Chair for approval.
 The committee shall consist of a minimum of two persons (including the advisor).
 All committee members must have graduate faculty status in the Department of Theatre and Film.
-Non-tenured or non-tenure-track faculty members are not eligible to serve on thesis committees.
+Non-tenure-track faculty members are not eligible to serve on thesis committees.
 The student is responsible for ascertaining each faculty member’s willingness to serve on the committee and having each person sign the required form.

 b.
-At the beginning of the second semester of residency, the student, after consulting with his/her advisor, should submit for committee review a proposal for a thesis topic.
+After consulting with his/her advisor, the student should submit a proposal for a thesis topic for committee review.
 Thesis projects will be approved only when the research proposal is within the capability of the department and University to support, and executable within the three hours of credit that may be earned.

 c.
-The proposal for the thesis should not only clearly outline the proposed topic of study, but should also demonstrate the student’s ability to complete the proposed research.
+The proposal for the thesis should both clearly outline the proposed topic of study, and demonstrate the student’s ability to complete the proposed research.
 In order to satisfy this requirement, the student must demonstrate that s/he is thoroughly familiar with existing scholarship in the chosen area.
-Students should anticipate that the advisor may ask for substantial revision of proposal before allowing the student to distribute the document to the committee as a whole, and should budget their time accordingly.
+Students should anticipate that the advisor may ask for substantial revision of the proposal before allowing distribution to the committee as a whole, and should budget their time accordingly.

 d.
 The thesis proposal should include the following components:

--- Concise statement of the central research questions that the study will address (sometimes described as statement or description of research problem)
+*Concise statement of the central research questions that the study will address

--- Review of extant scholarship in the field (NOTE: A list of titles of other scholarship is not sufficient to satisfy this requirement.
-Rather, the student must demonstrate that s/he is familiar with other work in the research area and that s/he is prepared to enter into scholarly conversation with others who have made contributions in this field.)
+*Review of extant scholarship in the field (NOTE: A list of titles of other scholarship is not sufficient to satisfy this requirement.
+The student must demonstrate that s/he is familiar with other work in the research area and that s/he is prepared to enter into scholarly conversation with others who have made contributions in this field.)

--- Limitations of the study (NB: Limitations in this context does not mean an “apologia” for the shortcomings of either the researcher or the proposed study.
+*Limitations of the study (Note: Limitations in this context does not mean an “apologia” for the shortcomings of either the researcher or the proposed study.
 Rather, it is an opportunity to delineate and justify the boundaries of the study—chronological, geographical, types of data to be considered, etc.)

--- Tentative organization of the study into chapters (NB: Proposed chapter titles are not sufficient, and should be supplemented by abstracts or tentative summaries of what will be covered in each section)
+*Tentative organization of the study into chapters (Note: Proposed chapter titles are not sufficient, and should be supplemented by abstracts or tentative summaries of what will be covered in each section)

 e.
 After securing the advisor’s approval, the student should distribute the thesis proposal to all members of the committee and schedule a defense.
-The committee must have the proposal a minimum of two weeks before the defense of the proposal.
+The committee must have the proposal a minimum of two weeks before the defense.
 The student should ascertain in which format (paper or electronic) each committee member would prefer all documentation to be delivered.

 f.
 Following the defense, the proposal may be revised according to suggestions made by the committee.
 Certification of the committee’s approval is made to the Graduate Coordinator by signing the Thesis/Dissertation Topic Approval.
 Once the form has been signed by all committee members and the Graduate Coordinator, it is forwarded to the Graduate College for final approval.

 g.
-The Graduate College requires the student to have at least a 3.0 G.P.A. when submitting the proposal.
+The Graduate College requires the student to have at least a 3.0 G.P.A. when submitting a thesis proposal.

 h.
 The deadline for submitting a thesis topic proposal to the Graduate College is the last day of class the semester before intended graduation.
 The Department of Theatre and Film deadlines for departmental approval are: October 1 for spring graduation, February 1 for summer graduation, and May 1 for fall graduation.